assist-project/so-many-fuzzers-artifact/INSTALL.md

 ```
 `>output`
 ```
-INSTALL.md	README.md	benchmark	data-220727.tar
+INSTALL.md  README.md  ase2022-so-many-fuzzers.pdf  benchmark  data-220727.tar
 ```
 `>output`

 Make sure to set the variable `WORKPATH` with the absolute path to the decompressed folder.
-The content should be the files README.md, and INSTALL.md, the folder benchmark and the raw-data archive 'data-220727.tar'.
+The content should be the files LICENSE.md, README.md, and INSTALL.md, the folder benchmark, the paper ase2022-so-many-fuzzers.pdf (draft version) and the raw data archive 'data-220727.tar'.

 > Notice, that we denote the expected outputs from a command with the tag `>output`

 ### Experiment Data

 The experiment data are archived into `data-220727.tar`.
-We also provide a script to show the raw-data and the data as formatted into the paper.
-Executing the next commands will print raw-data and Table 3's row for uIP-overflow.
+We also provide a script to show the raw data and the data as formatted into the paper (trials:mean-time-to-exposure).
+Executing the next commands will print the raw data and Table 3's row for uIP-overflow.

 ```
 cd $WORKPATH